wp-plugins/tinychat-roomspy/readme.txt

 = 1.2.8 =
 * I've now optimised my PHP code and removed unnecessary code for increased speed and performance.

+= 1.2.9 =
+* Added extra security from XSS attacks, Also increased the string lenth to 36 characters as that is TinyChat's max limit, This will now work with uppercase letters.

 == Social Sites ==

 * Website - https://www.ruddernation.com